Follow us on Twitter

 Result of the ITV Tonight Luton EU Referendum, in which the DM went

-head-to-head with the European Movement in a local in/out campaign.
+head-to-head with the European Movement in a local in/out referendum in a campaign seen by 3 million ITV viewers.
+(October 2008)

 Lord Lawson (Conservative), Graham Stringer MP (Labour) and Gisela